LEP Verification Audit Program

 post-verification monitoring or operations and maintenance required as part of a verification has not been conducted;

-verification relies upon an ELUR that was not properly recorded on the land records;
+the verification relies upon an environmental land use restriction (ELUR) that was not properly recorded on the land records;

 the remediation may have failed to prevent a substantial threat to public health or the environment.